ledgetech/ledge/README.md

 ### Performance implications

 Writing simple logic for events is not expensive at all (and in many cases will be JIT compiled).
-If you need to consult service endpoints during an event then obviously consider that this will affect your overall latency, and make sure you do everything in a **non-blocking** way, e.g. using [cosockets](https://github.com/openresty/lua-nginx-module#ngxsockettcp) provided by OpenResty, or a driver based upon this.
+If you need to consult service endpoints during an event then consider that this will affect your overall latency, and make sure you do everything in a **non-blocking** way, e.g. using [cosockets](https://github.com/openresty/lua-nginx-module#ngxsockettcp) provided by OpenResty, or a driver based upon this.

 If you have lots of event handlers, consider that creating closures in Lua is relatively expensive.
 A good solution would be to make your own module, and pass the defined functions in.